 The patrol jurisdiction of the Department of Public safety is generally limited to Chapman University owned property.
 The Patrol Division of the Department of Public Safety is primarily responsible for handling all emergency calls and crimes in progress within their geographical area of responsibility.
+Officers receive training in criminal law, patrol procedures, investigations, report writing, first aid, CPR, and in the use of Automatic External Defibrillators (AED).
 DPS will request assistance from local police and emergency services as necessary.

 DPS has a Memorandum of Understanding (MOU), with the Orange Police Department, Anaheim Police Department, and the Irvine Police Department, which outlines the primary agency for the investigation of alleged criminal offenses.
 The primary agency for investigating crimes on Chapman's Main Campus lies with the Orange Police Department; however, the Department of Public Safety assists in investigating non-violent property crimes that occur at the university.
 The primary law enforcement authority at Chapman Grand Residence Hall is the Anaheim Police Department.
-For the Rinker Health Science Campus, the main jurisdiction for investigating all crimes lays with the Irvine Police Department.
+For the Rinker Health Science Campus, the main jurisdiction for investigating all crimes lies with the Irvine Police Department.